Start Here: Beginner Astronomy

 Welcome!

-This is a curated stargazing for beginners guide focused on what to do tonight, what to look for, and what gear (if any) you actually need.
+This is a curated beginner astronomy guide focused on quick wins: how to navigate the sky, what to look at tonight, and what gear — if any — you actually need.

-If you’re brand new to astronomy, this page is designed to get you productive fast without drowning you in options.
+If you’re brand new, the goal is simple: get you productive fast—without drowning you in options.

 Use the sections below in order: